 - There is a 5% chance that it will ask for all your piety.
-This is never generated if you are a demigod or you worship Gozag.
+You won't be excommunicated but it reset your piety as if you just converted (about 15/200).
+It is never generated if you are a demigod or you worship Gozag.

 - Otherwise, there is a 1/3 chance that it will ask for an item available in a shop.
 This will often be an artefact, but may be a high-value mundane item.
 Unless the item itself is incredibly useful, these troves are effectively just asking for gold.

 - Otherwise, it will ask for an item or stack of items.
 There are a number of possibilities, each individual item type being equally probable:

 - Armour (20% chance overall): It will ask for gold, storm, fire, or ice dragon scales.
 The armour must be sufficiently enchanted as well; gold and storm dragon scales requests can range from +2 to +4, while fire and ice can range from +3 to +5.

 - Weapon (15% chance overall): It will ask for a demon trident, demon whip, or demon blade, with required enchantments ranging from +4 to +6.

 - Potions (20% chance overall): It may ask for 8+2d3 potions of heal wounds, 12+2d4 potions of curing, or 3+1d3+1d2 potions of haste.